 Maryland's objective for the OPERATION SMASH initiative for CY2019 will be to devote 550 enforcement hours, complete 500 inspections and issue at least 700 citations and warnings.
 This will be very similar to our CY2018 goals set in the FFY2019 CVSP (550 enforcement hours, 500 inspections, 675 citations and warnings).
-Our goals for the following two years, CY2020 and CY2021, will be to continue our efforts at the same level as set for CY2019
+Our goals for the following two years, CY2020 and CY2021, will be to continue our efforts at the same level as set for CY2019 and issue over 450 citations and warnings.

-Maryland's objective for the WEEKEND WARRIOR initiative for CY2019 will be to devote 400 enforcement hours, complete 350 inspections and issue over 450 citations and warnings.
 While similar to past goals, this will be a decrease in the manhours devoted to this initiative compared to CY2018 (CY2018 goals set in the FFY2019 CVSP: 500 enforcement hours, 380 inspections, 475 citations and warnings).
 This reduction is due to a limited number of personnel in the geographical area available to work the initiative.
-Our goals for the following two years, CY2020 and CY2021, will be to continue our efforts at the same level as set for CY2019.
+Our goals for the following two years, CY2020 and CY2021, will be to continue our efforts at the same level as set for CY2019